-The striker is out LBW if all the circumstances set out in clauses 36.1.1 to 36.1.5 apply:
+The striker is out LBW if all the circumstances set out in clauses 36.1.1 to 36.1.57 apply.

-- 36.1.1 The bowler delivers a ball, not being a No ball - 36.1.2 the ball, if it is not intercepted full-pitch, pitches in line between wicket and wicket or on the off side of the striker's wicket - 36.1.3 the ball not having previously touched his bat, the striker intercepts the ball, either full-pitch or after pitching, with any part of his person - 36.1.4 the point of impact, even if above the level of the bails, either is between wicket and wicket or if the striker has made no genuine attempt to play the ball with the bat, is between wicket and wicket or outside the line of the off stump.
+36.1.1 The bowler delivers a ball, not being a No ball

+36.1.2 the ball, if it is not intercepted full-pitch, pitches in line between wicket and wicket or on the off side of the striker's wicket wicket or if the striker has made no genuine attempt to play the ball with the bat, is between wicket and wicket or outside the line of the off stump.